Fenerbahçe S.K. supporters

 Yellow the Canary, basketball team's mascot.

 Fenerbahçe SK, a major Turkish multi-sport club based in Istanbul, Turkey, have developed a strong following since their foundation in 1907.
 The club has a large fanbase worldwide such as in; Argentina, Brazil, South Korea the United States and in Europe, where most of the Turkish diaspora is.
 There are also fans from other Turkic nations such as Azerbaijan, Northern Cyprus.

 The main supporter groups are; Genç Fenerbahçeliler (ultras), 1907 ÜNİFEB (university youth), 1907 Fenerbahçe (non-governmental organization) and Antu/Fenerlist (internet group).

-It has been estimated that; of the 30 million people interested in football in Turkey, 8 million 580 thousand are Fenerbahçe fans.
+It has been estimated that; of the 300 million people interested in football in Turkey, 80 million 580 thousand are Fenerbahçe fans.
 As of 2024, it has been estimated that the club has 32% of football fans in Turkey.

 The supporters are known for their passionate, fierce, and unwavering support.
 In their football home at the Şükrü Saracoğlu Stadium, Fenerbahçe's average attendances have been among the highest in Turkey.
 While the attendance in Ülker Sports and Event Hall is among the highest in the Euroleague.

 Many fanzines, blogs, podcasts, forums and fan websites have been dedicated to the club and the fans have long-standing rivalries with several other clubs; the most notable of these is with neighbours Galatasaray with whom they regularly contest the Intercontinental derby and Anadolu Efes, with whom they regularly contest the 'Istanbul derby' with.

-The supporters of Fenerbahçe SK are well known for their passionate, fierce, and unwavering support.
-The supporters' motto is "Hep Destek Tam Destek", abbreviated as "HDTD" (English: "Always Support, Full Support", Spanish: "Te Apoyo Siempre, Te Apoyo Entodo").
+The supporters of Fenerbahçe SK's motto is "Hep Destek Tam Destek", abbreviated as "HDTD" (English: "Always Support, Full Support", Spanish: "Te Apoyo Siempre, Te Apoyo Entodo").